okd-project/okd-operator-pipeline/README.md

 As mentioned this is a WIP so suggestions, PR's, updates etc are more than welcome

 As an example makefile recipes such as :-
+- make okd-install
-- make verify
+- make okd-lint
-- make test
+- make okd-build
-- make build
+- make okd-test
-- make container-build
+- make okd-bundle

 The pipeline uses 2 tasks (with steps)

-- container-all
-  - git-clone
-  - verify (golangci-lint)
+- operator
-  - test (unit tests)
+  - clone-and-patch
-  - build (go compile to binary)
+  - get-id (appends timestamp to version)
+  - install (make okd-install)
+  - lint (make okd-lint)
-  - build and push image
+  - build (make okd-build)
+  - test (make okd-test)
+  - build-operator (buildah-build)
+  - push-operator (buildah-push)

-- bundle-all
+  - make-bundle (make okd-bundle)
-  - bundle
+  - build-bundle (buildah-build)
-  - bundle-image-push
+  - push-bundle (buildah-push)

-  - index-image-build
+- operand
-  - index-image-push
+  - clone-and-patch
-  - catalog-image-build
+  - install
-  - catalog-image-push
+  - lint

-The reason for the separation into 2 tasks is that the *container-all* task can be re-used to build operands (i.e in the node-observability-operator we have an operand (agent) that is required)
+The reason for the separation into 2 tasks is that the make/buildah tasks can be re-used to build operands (i.e in the node-observability-operator we have an operand (agent) that is required)

 A custom golang image is used with the relevant dependencies to execute the various make recipes